pensjonatus/flash-fiction/blog/no-confirmation.md

 ---
-title: 'No Confirmation'
+title: No Confirmation
 date: '2014-06-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Ian was a writer by calling and a writer by passion.
 He had a little space in